Painted bas relief in Palenque (Photo: George Scheper)

 11 a.m.–12:15 p.m.
 The Dawn of the Maya

-Fanciful speculations aside, the origins of Mayan civilization reveal a cultural evolution from a well-established foundation laid down by older Mesoamerican cultures, notably the Olmec.
-Identifying the rich Mayan culture that developed about 2,000 years ago as Preclassic gives the misleading impression that there was something preliminary or unfulfilled about it.
-But it was a fully developed cultural moment, which was followed by what is known as Classic Maya civilization.
+Fanciful speculations aside, the origins of Maya civilization reveal a cultural evolution from a well-established foundation laid down by older Mesoamerican cultures, notably the Olmec.
+Identifying the rich Maya culture of this early period (c.
+1000 B.C.–250 A.D.) as "pre-Classic" may give the misleading impression that there was something preliminary or unfulfilled about it.
+But this was a fully developed cultural moment, which, after it had its day, was followed by what is known as Classic Maya civilization.

-Classic Maya civilization flowered in the form of the rise, and eventual fall, of a network of interconnected city-states, each with its own storied dynasties of ruling elites and court culture.
+Classic Maya civilization flowered in the form of the rise and eventual fall of a network of interconnected city-states, each with its own storied dynasties of ruling elites and court culture.
 The relations among these city-states ran the gamut from rivals to allies and from subordinates to enemies.
-Their interactions involved trade, warfare, treaties, diplomacy, and civic and religious ceremonies.
-Scheper reviews the period through the histories of the city-states Copan, Tikal, and Palenque and the mythic narratives of the 16th-century Mayan book, Popol Vuh.
+Their interactions involved trade, warfare, treaties, diplomacy, royal marriages, and civic and religious ceremonies.
+Scheper reviews the period focusing on the histories of the city-states of Copan, Tikal, and Palenque, and the mythic narratives of the 16th-century Maya epic, the Popol Vuh.

-The Spanish conquest of the Maya over the 16th and 17th centuries was not a singular decisive event, and it could be argued that it was not a conquest at all, as Mayan survivalism ensured the continuity of the culture to the present time.
-Modern Mayan history is a story of colonization and resistance, and of cultural revivals striving to maintain a place in an increasingly globalized world culture and economy.
-Today’s folk cultures in Guatemala, Yucatan, and Chiapas reflect a fascinating blend of Western Christian elements and Mayan traditionalist practices.
+The Spanish conquest of the Maya over the 16th and 17th centuries was not a singular decisive event, and it could be argued that it was not a conquest at all, as Maya survivalism ensured the continuity of the culture to the present time.
+Modern Maya history is a story of colonization and resistance, and of cultural revivals striving to maintain a place in an increasingly globalized world culture and economy.
+Today’s folk cultures in Guatemala, Yucatan, and Chiapas reflect a fascinating blend of Christian religion and Maya traditionalist practices.

 Scheper is a senior lecturer in Johns Hopkins University’s advanced academic programs and a former director of the Odyssey Lifelong Learning Program.